thoughtbot/dns/book/chapters/registering-a-new-domain.md

 ### Next steps

 Now that we have a domain to play with, we can start talking about all the other configuration options available to us.
-SSL certificates, email, subdomains, etc. Right now, the most important thing we should be focused on is pointing our domain to our content or servers.
+SSL certificates, email, subdomains, etc. Right now, the most important task we should be focused on is pointing our domain to our content or servers.
 That is done with DNS records, which is exactly what the next chapter is all about.